Nightlife in Hamburg is unlike any other. As the second-largest city in Germany, Hamburg is a hip site that attracts many a youngster.

 From May to October, Hamburg’s mild climate can be best enjoyed by tourists.
 Almost every month has a festival or bash of some sort.
 If going to Hamburg specifically for its nightlife, opt for Reeperbahn Festival in September that showcases over 360 concerts and events, or Hafengeburtstag, the largest Harbour festival in May.

 How to get to Hamburg

 Depending on where you are coming from, the Intercity Express train or a flight from any major city can take you to Hamburg.
 Eurolines and Flixbus are some of the many bus operators that have Hamburg on its destinations’ list.

-Thanks to my friend Camila for her beautiful photos!
+In addition to Hamburg, my friend and I found some cool things to do in Berlin (cue staying with hippies and exploring an abandoned hospital).
+Thanks to my Camila for her beautiful photos!
 Check out more of her work on instagram here.

 Need some Travel Inspiration?
 If not, what are you waiting for?

 This post contains affiliate links at no cost to you 🙂 All clicks will help keep the site alive!